ZACKHADD/Data_Codes_Steps/Overview Subjects/Snowflake/Snowflake Overview.md

                            PURGE=TRUE*
 ```

-We can also create a file from an existing table:
+We can also create a **file format**  so that we can load the data into tables using this format (it is like a file type definition, cvs, tsv ...):

                         *create file format garden_plants.veggies.PIPECOLSEP_ONEHEADROW
                             TYPE = 'CSV'--csv is used for any flat file (tsv, pipe-separated, etc)